hbansal987/module5/module_05/lesson_05.03/lesson_05.03.md

 _The Avatar system is how Unity identifies that a particular animated model is humanoid in layout, and which parts of the model correspond to the legs, arms, head and body._ </br>
-As the basic structure of most of the humanoids is same, that is, they have the same bone structure so we can use retargeting and inverse kinematics technique.
-These techniques help us to map the movement of other humanoid character (pre-coded/learnt by unity) to get the animation of our character.
-They learn for these reference character and give the animation to our character which is somewhat similar to the other humanoids.
+As the basic structure of most of the humanoids is same, that is, they have the same bone structure so we can use retargeting and inverse kinematics technique for thie animation.
+These techniques help us to map the movement of other humanoid characters (pre-coded/learnt by unity) to get the animation of our character.
 This techqiue of using various characters to understand the structure/movement of the new character is called retargeting or inverse kinematics.!!